-Moving house can be a headache at the best of times, but especially if you are moving cross country, say from London to Edinburgh, or Southampton to Newcastle.
+Moving home can be a headache at the best of times, but especially if you are moving cross country, say from London to Edinburgh, or Southampton to Newcastle.
 The distance between these locations are vast, thus getting your possessions from A to B can be a logistical nightmare.
-You will need to consider what the best option is for transporting your things.
+You will need to consider what the best option is for you in terms of house removals.

-Of course, you can have a clear out to reduce the amount you have to bring with you, but it can be difficult to get rid of things that have formed part of your day-to-day life.
-If you are travelling with a partner and/ or kids, you will doubtless have several arguments over what should and shouldn’t be thrown away or sold.
+Of course, you can have a clear-out to reduce the amount of stuff you have to bring with you, but it can be difficult to get rid of things that have formed part of your day-to-day life.
+If you are travelling with a partner and/ or kids, you will probably have several arguments over what should and shouldn’t be thrown away or sold.
 Moreover, if you get rid of essentials, you will only have to spend the first few weeks in your new home buying them again.

-A sensible option is to ship as many of your belongings as possible with Send My Bag.
+A sensible option for house removals is to instead ship as many of your belongings as possible with Send My Bag.
 Send My Bag offers brilliant UK domestic rates.
 You can send up to 30 kg for only £16 within the UK.

-While it is not advised to pack fragile items, there is still loads that can be shipped – what about all your clothes, books, CDs and DVDs?
-Knowing that so many of your possessions are taken care of, you can focus your attention on many of the other things that need to be sorted before you move.
+While it is not advised to pack fragile items, there is still loads that can be shipped when moving home – what about all your clothes, books, CDs and DVDs?
+Knowing that so many of your possessions are taken care of, you can focus your attention on many of the other things that need to be sorted before you move house.

-A few things to remember when packing your bags or boxes:
+A few things to remember when using send my bag for house removals:

-- Launder and dry your clothes before packing to avoid damp smelly clothes.
+- Launder and dry your clothes before packing to avoid damp musty clothes.

 - Don’t pack away things you will need while travelling.